 This pump is a 10 Series, semi-open impeller, self-priming centrifugal model with a suction check valve.
-The pump is designed to pump dirty water containing specified entrained solids.
+The pump is designed for handling dirty water which contains specified entrained solids.
 The basic materials of construction for wetted parts is gray iron with ductile iron impeller and steel wearing parts.